MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 ![Create Username View Controller](assets/create_username.png)

-## Seguing to our New View Controller
+## Segueing to our New View Controller

 Before we can implement the logic for when the next button is tapped, we need to first make the Login View Controller segue to the Create Username View Controller when a new user is created.
 To do that, we'll need to make sure our `LoginViewController` is in a `UINavigationController`.